Wabinab/Xenoblade-Chronicles-3-The-Book/src/26_maktha.md

 Eunie changed to a teasing tone, "*You're partners now, eh?* Heh, I s'pose you are, at that."
 She turned to face her left.

 "Hm?"
-Mio's attention was diverted, and saw that Noah was rationalizing with Taion while Sena listened in.
+Mio's followed her glance, and saw that Noah was rationalizing with Taion while Sena listened in.

 Eunie continued, "I wonder...
 How does he see things?"
 Behind Sena, there were bamboo sticks grown in groups.

 ---

-As the group roamed under an enormous trunk infested by enormous mushrooms (and by enormous, one really mean, 1.5x to 2x the height of Taion), Taion was wondering as he examined the mushrooms, "...Hm?
+Somewhere near but not the original location, under a giant tree, its trunk so huge it looks like a hundred human cannot make a circle that fits the trunk.
+Even the mushrooms that suck their nutrients out of the tree were huge, some of the stems as tall as Taion, width as buff as Lanz.
+Their cap could make do a few person shielding from rain.
+Taion examined some mushrooms and wondered, in his thinking pose, "...Hm?
 What's this...?"

 Sena stood up beside him, "We ate those yesterday, didn't we?
 Must be lotsa them in these woods..."

 "Seems so...
 Well, that explains it."

-Now, Lanz, left of him, also turned his attention to him and asked, "What explains what?"
+Lanz, to his left, prompted him to explain, "What explains what?"

 "At first glance, it looks just like a Kelp Mushroom, but in fact... it's what's called a Naiti-Nait, causing overpowering drowsiness when ingested."

 "Huh?!"
-Sena was shocked at his chain of thoughts.
+Sena was shocked to hear.

-Similar was Lanz, "Uh, so you're saying..."
-Far behind them, there was an Anlood seemingly raising its front limbs and knock against a tree???
+Lanz similarly, "Uh, so you're saying..."
+Far behind them, there was an Anlood seemingly raising its front limbs and knocking against a tree???

 "We ate these, and that's why we all slept clean through the Tirkins stealing our food.
 That's my working hypothesis, anyway."
-The Anlood was tired of knocking the tree now, walked off the scene like how models showed their shirt and walked off the stage.
-Turning around, he continued before walking off, "I'll go and warn Mio and the others."
+The Anlood was perhaps tired of knocking the tree now, walked off the scene like how models showed their shirt and walked off the stage.
+Turning around, before walking off, "I'll go and warn Mio and the others."
 Lanz and Sena saw him off.

-Manana approached them as she overheard their conversations, "Meh mehhh...
+Manana approached them, overhearing their conversations, "Meh mehhh...
 Was Manana who put in dish...
 Should have known better..."

 Sena tried to take her off her sole responsibility, "We all picked the ingredients together, so it's not like it's you that was at fa-"

 She cut her off, "But then Manana blow up on Lanz and say many lots of mean things!
 Very deeply sorries..."

-Lanz just scratched his head as he turned to his side, "Hey, it's all in the past.
+Lanz just scratched his head as he turned to his side, _awkward_...
+"Hey, it's all in the past.
 More importantly, all this trudging around foraging has given me a wicked appetite.
 We've got enough now, surely?
 Let's go back to camp and make it into something edible."

-Sena seconded, "Yeah!"
+Sena seconded with enthusiasm, "Yeah!"

 "Manana agree also!"
-Her mood was quickly gone, fluttered her wings and jumped about.
+Her low mood was quick to go, fluttered her wings as she jumped about.

 ### Footnotes: